 How to prepare and conduct studies in the home

-The person who will lead a meeting should first pray about choosing a topic that will instruct and encourage other believers.
+The person who will lead a meeting should first pray about choosing a subject which will not only instruct but also encourage believers.
 Prepare notes with Biblical references and whatever help you need from sources such as reference books.
 The Internet is an excellent way to get ideas and gather the information necessary to hold a successful discussion about the Bible.
 One method of many in leading a discussion is to have those attending the study to read a passage based on a particular topic.
 After the passage is read others can then offer their comments.
 The important thing to keep in mind is to think about how others can be helped by what is taught and discussed.
-In the final analysis the Bible should speak for itself when conducting studies or hosting a home fellowship.
-The person or persons leading a discussion can stimulate a response from others by asking questions, reading or having the scripture read, and then stating or asking someone to state the answer.
+The Bible should ultimately speak for itself when conducting studies or hosting a home fellowship.
+The person or persons leading a discussion can stimulate a response from others through the asking of questions.

 Here are some tips for running a home fellowship or Bible studies:

 No single person should dominate a service or study, or lead a discussion far away from its initial topic.
 One person speaking while all others listen, like attending a lecture, is NOT an effective way of teaching!
 Discussion helps clarify what is read and taught.
 Additionally, people should refrain from heating arguments.
 Such behavior can tear an otherwise fruitful meeting apart!